bfeldatwilio/node-react-canvas/README.md

 2: Agreement SIDs for the agreement
 3: Opportunity SIDs on the agreements Opportunity
 With this info, the app builds the default UI

+The UI is responsive and can be placed in any location on the agreement page.

 The app has examples of Composite GET requests, Composite POST, DELETE and PATCH requests, SOQL requests, and hitting APEX classes all using the Salesforce API.